syncfusion-content/blazor-docs/blazor/treegrid/filtering.md

 ## Filter bar template with custom component

-The [FilterBarTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn~FilterBarTemplate.html) is used to add custom components to a particular column.
+The [FilterTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_FilterTemplate) property is used to add custom components to a particular column.
+To access the filtered values inside the `FilterTemplate`, you can use the implicit named parameter context.
+You can type cast the context as `PredicateModel<T>` to get filter values inside template.

 In the following sample, the dropdown is used as a custom component in the Duration column.